yatesco/seafile-docs/deploy/common_problems_for_setting_up_server.md

 First, you can check the ccnet.log in client (~/.ccnet/logs/ccnet.log for Linux, C:/users/your_name/ccnet/logs/ccnet.log for Windows) to see what's wrong.

-Possible reasons:

-* Firewall: Ensure the firewall is configured properly.
-See [Firewall Settings for Seafile Server](using_firewall.md)

-Trouble shooting:

-* Manually telnet to see if you can connect: <code>telnet your-server-IP-or-domain 10001</code>

-#### Failed to download blocks

-* Make sure port 12001 is open

 #### Error on Apache log: "File does not exist: /var/www/seahub.fcgi"

 Make sure you use "FastCGIExternalServer /var/www/seahub.fcgi -host 127.0.0.1:8000" in httpd.conf or apache2.conf, especially the "/var/www/seahub.fcgi" part.